Yshzi/cse15l-lab-reports/LabReport3.md

 # Lab Report 3: Researching Commands
 ## Grep
 Grep is a function in bash that stands for global regular expression print.
-Basically, what it does is it takes a string and file path and finds matching strings in the file path and prints it.
+Basically, what it does is it takes a string and file path and finds lines that contain the string in the file path and prints it.
 Modifiers can be combined with other modifiers to have a combined effect.
 The following commands will be from the working directory written_2/
 ### grep -r (string) (filepath)[^2]
 This command allows us to recursively use grep which now allows grep to be used on directories as well as files.
-#### Input:
+#### Command:
 ```
 grep -r "creating" non-fiction/OUP/Fletcher/
 ```